What does APR mean? In short, annual percentage rate, but there’s more to it than that.

 Personal finance is full of confusing terms and acronyms, and the phrase APR is certainly one of them, leaving many of us wondering ‘what does APR mean’?

-Luckily you don’t need a complicated APR calculator to answer the question ‘what is APR’.
+Luckily it’s not that hard to answer the question ‘what is APR’.
 APR is short for annual percentage rate, it is the annual rate of interest you will be charged for borrowing.
 You will find it advertised on any borrowing product from credit cards and loans to mortgages.